iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Type: `CredentialRevocation2021`

-Allows to request the revocation of a verifiable credential by its identifier field.
+Allows requesting the revocation of a verifiable credential by its identifier field.
 This implies that the revoker needs to keep track of the relevant method of revocation and additional information such as the verification method used to sign it to be able to revoke the credential.

 ```json
 {